Postcard Project

 FAQs

-• All proceeds go toward proving the project’s thesis 😁 $5 covers the printing and postage costs.
+• $5 covers the printing and postage costs.
 Most of the money goes toward sourcing super-premium paper, and any leftover money gets put back into the project.

 • The QR code on each postcard links to a Digital Journal entry with information about the photo’s date & location, and a form where a note can be written back to the artist.
 It also includes digital-wallpaper versions of the postcard’s image.